MagGenix/ultratherm/README.md

 pip3 install .
 ```

+You have now installed the Ultratherm package!
+Take a look at main.py for usage examples and run to test your installation.

 ### Adding NUPACK to your Ultratherm environment (optional)
 As a reminder, NUPACK is not included by the default installation above.
 If you intend to use NUPACK for scoring, you must supply your own files for NUPACK as follows: